ruman1609/ruman1609/README.md

 ## The name is Rudy Rachman, I'm from Samarinda, Kalimantan Timur, Indonesia
 Right now I'm still a student in Mulawarman University, and interesting at learning in
-1. Mobile Development,
+1. Mobile Development mainly focusing to Native Android (Certified as <a href="https://www.credential.net/c5c890e9-5bd2-4223-9614-c28be2f255de">Associate Android Developer</a>),
 2. Artificial Intelligence (such as Machine Learning or Deep Learning), and
-3. Website programming
+3. Website Programming

 <br>